 A cabin-themed bar above Captain Melville, Loch & Key has plenty of nooks and crannies to lock yourself into.
 The outdoor balcony terrace is a highlight, along with the boutique list of cocktails, wine and beer.

 An extensive drinks list extends to all corners of Japan at Hihou.
 Hot shochu, sake, plum wine, cocktails and Japanese beer and whiskey abounds.
-An unmistakably Japanese-inspired bar with touches of concrete and pale wood, Hihou toes the line between cosy and intimate.
+An unmistakably Japanese-inspired bar with touches of concrete and pale wood, Hihou walks the line between cosy and intimate.

 House of Correction